-In support of these legal requirements the HSE have issued the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called "ACOP L8" and the Department of Health have also issued guidance in HTM 04-01 "Safe Water in Health Care Premises" both of which states enhanced performance criteria.
+In support of these legal requirements the HSE have issued the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called "ACOP L8" and the Department of Health have also issued guidance in HTM 04-01 "Safe Water in Healthcare Premises" both of which states enhanced performance criteria for health & care sites such as increased hot water temperatures, more frequent monitoring and water testing.

 A Legionella risk assessment is the first step to ensuring compliance with the HSE's ACOP L8 and the Department of Health's HTM 04-01.